jasonshamilton/MSBuild17/ReverseProxy.md

 ms.topic: article
 ms.tgt_pltfrm: may be required ms.workload: required
-ms.date: 03/05/2017
+ms.date: 04/23/2017
-ms.author: Your MSFT alias or your full email address;semicolon separates two or more aliases
+ms.author: jason.hamilton@wolterskluwer.com;semicolon separates two or more aliases

 ---

 # Introduction
 This article is about managing the concurrent connection limits for FabricApplicationGateway reverse proxy.
-It discusses and addresses how to configure and manages to eliminate exceptions from causing your application to denial of service (DDOS) itself in a self healing cluster such as Azure Service Fabric.
+It discusses and addresses how to configure, manage, and eliminate exceptions from causing your application to denial of service (DDOS) itself in a self healing cluster such as Azure Service Fabric.

 ## Sceanrio
-AppFoo has an excessive function call (for a few possible reasons including overly chatty code, aggressive retry mechanisms onsome error/exception, etc...).
+AppFoo has an excessive function call (for a few possible reasons including overly chatty code, aggressive retry mechanisms on some error/exception, etc...).
 This is causing a saturation/flooding scenario on the connection limit.

 ## Investigation Points
 Issues to investigate and consider: